CHENNAI

 moderate traffic, cattle sluggishly strolling along and across unmindful of and

-unaffected by anything or any event(s) happening around, cluttering carts,
+unaffected by anything or any event(s) around, cluttering carts,

 buses, bicycles, taxis and autos – all amidst the din generated by people – moving

-being held in every winter is a pointer.
+being held every winter are a pointer.
 Even with modernity ruling the roost,

 age-old traditions, beliefs and practices still exist.
 Who can afford to miss